+Direct skip.
 The GST tax you must report on Form 709 is that imposed only on inter vivos direct skips.
-An "inter vivos direct skip" is a gift that (a) is subject to the gift tax, (b) is an interest in property, and (c) is made to a skip person.
+An "inter vivos direct skip" is a transfer that:

+- Is subject to the gift tax,

+- Is of an interest in property, and

+- Is made to a skip person.

 All three requirements must be met before the gift is subject to the GST tax.

-A gift is "subject to the gift tax" if you are required to list it on Schedule A of Form 709 (as described above).
-However, if you make a nontaxable gift (which is a direct skip) to a trust for the benefit of an individual, this transfer is also subject to the GST tax unless:
+A gift is "subject to the gift tax" if you are required to list it on Schedule A of Form 709.
+However, if you make a nontaxable gift (which is a direct skip) to a trust for the benefit of an individual, this transfer is subject to the GST tax unless:

-1. During the lifetime of the beneficiary, no corpus or income may be distributed to anyone other than the beneficiary and

-2. If the beneficiary dies before the termination of the trust, the assets of the trust will be included in the gross estate of the beneficiary.
+- 1. During the lifetime of the beneficiary, no corpus or income may be distributed to anyone other than the beneficiary, and - 2.
+If the beneficiary dies before the termination of the trust, the assets of the trust will be included in the gross estate of the beneficiary.

-Note: If the property transferred in the direct skip would have been includible in the donor's estate if the donor had died immediately after the transfer, see Transfers Subject to an "Estate Tax Inclusion Period" on page 2.
+Note.
+If the property transferred in the direct skip would have been includible in the donor's estate if the donor had died immediately after the transfer, see

+Transfers Subject to an Estate Tax Inclusion Period on page 3.